Tagrand/makers-cloud-engineering-exercise/README.md

 Now all I need to do is implement continous integration to achieve verson 2.

 #### With more time I would have:
-  - Built a sandbox project, deployed it to AWS and then deployed this site to aws too
+  - Built a sandbox project, deployed it to AWS and then deployed this site to AWS too (something I will be exploring further)
+  - Integrated CI (I started to do this Travis, but there were issues with mySQL and it.
+So as it was extra I left it for if I had time.)
+  - Added comments to the feedback
+  - Read more about infrastructure as code

 ## Architecture <a name= "architecture"> </a>